MrNice/idiomatic.js/PROMISES.md

 There are other problems with callbacks as well.
 Debugging is fairly difficult, because when an error is thrown, the callstack is polluted with all of the calling functions, in the order in which they were called, and it's difficult to figure out what state is actually available to the current function, and why it's not what you're expecting.

 Error handling is much much worse.
 Exceptions in JavaScript contain information about when they were created.
 With callbacks, that information is essentially garbage because of the polluted call stack.
 Futhermore, it's difficult to know where it is appropriate to catch an error and handle it.
 Which named or anonymous function should recover gracefully from this error?
 Is there any reason to continue with the execution?
-Will you simply `if (err) throw err;` everywhere?
+Will you simply `if (err) throw err;` everywhere, collecting all of the errors at the top and deal with them in a massive switch statement?
+How will you handle errant code containing a reference to your callback,a nd then calling it randomly 20 minutes later, and it crashes your server?

 No.